 Example.
 Al Green, a calendar year accrual method taxpayer, owns real estate in X County.
 He has not chosen to ratably accrue property taxes.
 November 30 of each year is the assessment and lien date.
-He sold the property on June 30, 1999.
+He sold the property on June 30, 2000.
 Under his accounting method he would not be able to claim a deduction for the taxes because the sale occurred before November 30.
-He is treated as having accrued his part of the tax, 180/365 (January 1-June 29), on June 30, and he can deduct it for 1999.
+He is treated as having accrued his part of the tax, $^{181}/{366}$ (January 1-June 29), on June 30 and he can deduct it for 2000.

 Election to ratably accrue.
-If you use an accrual method, you can choose to accrue real estate tax that is related to a definite period ratably over that period.
+If you use an accrual method, you can choose to accrue real estate tax related to a definite period ratably over that period.

 Example.
 John Smith is a calendar year taxpayer who uses an accrual method.
-His real estate taxes for the real property tax year, July 1, 1999, to June 30, 2000, amount to \$1,200.
+His real estate taxes for the real property tax year, July 1, 2000, to June 30, 2001, amount to \$1,200.
 July 1 is the assessment and lien date.

-If John chooses to ratably accrue the taxes, \$600 will accrue in 1999 (\$1,200 \times %12, July 1-December 31) and the balance will accrue in 2000.
+If John chooses to ratably accrue the taxes, \$600 will accrue in 2000 (\$1,200 \times %12, July 1-December 31) and the balance will accrue in 2001.

 Separate elections.
 You can make an election for each separate trade or business and for nonbusiness activities if you account for them separately.
-Once you elect to ratably accrue real estate taxes, you must use that method unless you get permission from the IRS to change from that method.
+Once you elect to ratably accrue real estate taxes, you must use that method unless you get permission from the IRS to revoke the election.
 See Revoking the election, later.